Bath & Racquets Club: Design and facilities

-The club has squash courts, a gym, a Turkish bath, a lounge for members with a bar, and a barber's shop.
+The club has squash courts, a gym, steam baths, a lounge for members with a bar, and a barber's shop.
 It is set over two floors.
 The steam-rooms, showers, and urinals of the club are made from green onyx.
 The onyx was found in Torquay, Devon, and dates from the 1930s.
 The changing room was furnished with chaise longues designed by Le Corbusier upon opening in 1989.
 Birley described the decor of the club as "post-Mussolini epic style".
 Members change into white sports clothes after entering the club.
 Prior to opening the Bath & Racquets Club, Birley had "observed with horror what can emerge from the changing rooms of even the exclusive squash and tennis clubs" and said that "In any club, when someone opens a locker, you are appalled at what tumbles out ...
 If people insist on wearing their own clothes they must be white".
 Sports shirts embroidered with the red and green insignia of the club are issued to members.
 The usage of mobile telephones is banned in the club.
 Upon its opening The Times praised the "comfortable clubby atmosphere" of the Bath & Racquets Club.
 Birley's entry in the Oxford Dictionary of National Biography described the club as possessing Birley's "hallmarks of elegance, luxury, and exclusion".
 Profiling the club for Spear's Wealth Management Survey, Arun Kakar described the Bath & Racquets Club as a "curious, rarefied hybrid of gentlemen's club and sport's club" which was "neither stuffy nor over-polished ...
 Its traditional styling is distinctively country house" and that it was "one of those special London safe havens ... detached from the frenetic city outside and yet providing something totally understanding of its culture and rhythm".
 The interior of the club was designed by Anthony Collett and David Champion.
 Nicholas Coleridge described the interior of the club as "exactly like Annabel's with oil paintings and Turkish rugs, but with Cybex exercise machines instead of a dance floor".

 Aman Khan was the Bath & Racquets Club's resident professional squash player upon its opening.
 In 2019 the club's resident squash players included a former world No. 2 and No. 8.